amazon-ion/ion-schema/docs/isl-2-0/spec.md

 The exact or minimum/maximum number of Unicode codepoints in a string or symbol.
 Note that characters are a complex topic in Unicode, whereas codepoints provide an unambiguous unit for constraining the length of a string or symbol.
-The values `null.string` and `null.symbol` do not have a length of 0.
-Rather, they have no length at all, and are always invalid for this constraint.
+The values `null.string` and `null.symbol` do not have a sequence of codepoints, and are always invalid for this constraint.

 {% comment %}{% include example.md title="`codepoint_length` exact" code_file="examples/placeholder.isl" %}{% endcomment %}
 {% comment %}{% include example.md title="`codepoint_length` range" code_file="examples/placeholder.isl" %}{% endcomment %}